Payment systems

 Venmo advantages:

-• Easy-to-use interface with some social media-like features;
+• Easy-to-use interface with some social features.

-• Acts as a digital wallet to store funds.
+• Functions as a digital wallet.

 Venmo disadvantages:

-• 1.75% fee for instant transfers;
+• 1.75% fee for instant transfers.

-Final Thought
+Final Thoughts